temenostech/temenos-platform-documentation/docfx_project/home/techguides/export-import-database.md

 >   - DevEnv
 >   - DevEnv1
 >
-> They will be used to see how to export the DB from one environment and import it into the other one.
+> These will be used to see how to export the DB from one environment and import it into the other one.
->
->

 ## Amend a customer record ##